-Step into the role of a fisheries biologist and examine a fish critical to habitats in the Great Lakes region during a hands-on dissection.
-Students perform an external and internal physical examination to determine the health of their specimen.
-Scenario-based evidence gathered during the dissection is used to determine if local hatcheries are releasing healthy fish into Chicago lakes.
+Step into the role of a fisheries biologist and examine a native fish in the Great Lakes region during a hands-on dissection.
+Students perform an external and internal physical examination to determine the health of their specimen based on fish anatomy and physiology.
+Systemic evidence gathered during the dissection is used to determine if local hatcheries are releasing healthy fishes into regional lakes.

 9 to 12

 Learning Labs are inquiry-based lab programs in which students gain skills in scientific methods, collaboration, communication, teamwork and more.
 Learning Labs can take place at Shedd Aquarium or at a school.

 - Students work in small groups using dissection tools to perform a guided fish necropsy

 - Students collect data on physical conditions of their fish using microscopes and other laboratory equipment

 - Teachers and chaperones may participate

 - Students analyze and discuss their data